flutter/website/src/get-started/flutter-for/ios-devs.md

 ### Bundling videos in apps
-To play a local video file bundled within your app in SwiftUI, you need to import the `AVKit` framework and create an instance of the `VideoPlayer` view.
+To play a local video file bundled within your SwiftUI app, you need to import the `AVKit` framework and create an instance of the `VideoPlayer` view.

-In Flutter, to do the same thing, you'll need to add the [video_player][] plugin to your project.
+In Flutter, to do the same thing, you'll add the [video_player][] plugin to your project.
 This plugin allows you to create a video player that works on Android, iOS, and on the web from the same codebase.